Inclement Weather Procedures

 - We keep an eye on the weather reports during the day and into the evening.
 If there is a bad weather system coming through during school hours, we follow the system to see if it will hit before or after school is released.
 We determine if it is safer to release the students early and get them home or to hold them until regular time.
 We try, if at all possible, not to dismiss school early due to weather, except in rare extreme weather conditions.

-- For a storm system that might come through during the evening hours and into the morning, there are two options: call a 2-hour delay or cancel school.
-This is determined, again, by watching the news forecast and predicting whether the storm will remain in the area to negatively impact getting buses out on time or will remain in the area throughout the next day.
+- For a storm system that might come through during the evening hours and into the morning, there are a few options for this school year: call a 2-hour delay, cancel school or provide Asynchronous Instruction (with 24-hour notice).
+Decisions are determined, again, by watching the news forecast and predicting whether the storm will remain in the area to negatively impact getting buses out on time or will remain in the area throughout the next day.

 During bad weather, we make every attempt to assess the road conditions and notify staff and students as early as possible.
 Depending on the accuracy of the information, we try to give advance notice to parents and staff by calling a 2-hour delay or canceling school the night before.
 However, if we are unsure the weather pattern will continue throughout the night, we will wait and make a decision by 6:15 a.m. the next morning.